-State guidelines call for an administrator's evaluation to include:
+Guidelines call for an administrator's evaluation to include:

-- 2 observations for each administrator. - 4 observations for any administrator new to their district, school, the profession or who has received a summative rating of developing or below standard in the previous year.
+- 2 observations for each administrator. - At least 4 observations for any administrator new to their district, school, the profession or who has received a summative rating of Developing or Below Standard in the previous year.